 4 cups leeks, white part only, chopped (2 leeks)

-1 Tablespoon fresh thyme or 1 teaspoon dried
+1 TBSP fresh thyme or 1 teaspoon dried

-1 teaspoon fresh marjoram leaves or ½ teaspoon dried
+1 tsp fresh marjoram leaves or ½ teaspoon dried

 2 bay leaves, dried